Sanjeevi-j/Tokyo-olympic-azure-data-engg-project/README.md

 ---

-## Github Repository

-You can explore the code and project details on the [GitHub Repository](https://lnkd.in/ggz968A7).

----

 ## Conclusion

 This end-to-end Azure data pipeline project highlights the power of Azure’s ecosystem in automating data workflows and empowering analysts with high-quality data for insights and decision-making.
 By using **Azure Data Factory**, **Azure Databricks**, and **Azure Synapse Analytics**, this solution offers a scalable and efficient approach to modern data engineering.